-- 84.1 Subject to complying with Article 84.2, a Director can have the following interests. - (a) A Director (or a person connected with them) can be a director, officer or employee of, or have an interest in (including holding shares) any Relevant Company. - (b) A Director (or a person connected with them) can have an interest in any Relevant Company we have an interest in, or be a party to a contract with that company. - (c) A Director (or a person connected with them, or any firm the Director is a partner, employee or shareholder of) can do professional work for any Relevant

-Company (other than as an Auditor) whether or not payment is made for the work.

-- (d) A Director can have an interest if it is unreasonable to expect that it will result in a conflict of interest. - (e) An interest, transaction or arrangement which may result in another interest which the Director does not know about. - (f) A Director may have an interest in any matter authorised under Article 83. - (g) Any other interest authorised by ordinary resolution.
+- 84.1 Subject to complying with Article 84.2, a Director can have the following interests. - (a) A Director (or a person connected with them) can be a director, officer or employee of, or have an interest in (including holding shares) any Relevant Company. - (b) A Director (or a person connected with them) can have an interest in any Relevant Company we have an interest in, or be a party to a contract with that company. - (c) A Director (or a person connected with them, or any firm the Director is a partner, employee or shareholder of) can do professional work for any Relevant Company (other than as an Auditor) whether or not they are paid for the work. - (d) A Director can have an interest if it is unreasonable to expect that it will result in a conflict of interest. - (e) A Director can have an interest, transaction or arrangement which may result in another interest which they do not know about. - (f) A Director may have an interest in any matter authorised under Article 83. - (g) A Director may have any other interest authorised by ordinary resolution.